JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_builder_api.md

 <ide-system-directory>/log/build-log
 ```

-There both `build-log.log` and `build-log.xml` files can be found.
+There both `build-log.log` and `build-log.properties` files can be found.
-The `build-log.xml` is a log4j configuration file, where the log level and desired logging categories can be adjusted.
+The `build-log.properties` is a log4j configuration file, where the log level and desired logging categories can be adjusted.
 This file contains logging from all  build sessions, including those from the auto-make.

+In IntelliJ IDEA versions before version 14.1 log4j configuration was stored in `build-log.xml`.

 ### Accessing project model and configuration from External Build